 Objectives

-The 2015 EAHP Statement Survey was related to Sections 2, 5, 6 of European Statements of Hospital Pharmacy.
-Besides of collecting of statistic data about the level of implementation of the Statements, it was also intended to identify important barriers in implementation.
+The 2015 EAHP Statement Survey was related to Sections 2, 5 and 6 of the European Statements of Hospital Pharmacy.
+In addition to the collection of statistical data about the level of implementation of the Statements, it was also intended to identify important barriers to their implementation.

 Methods